google/bloaty/doc/how-bloaty-works.md

 At a high level, Bloaty's goal is to create a map of the binary where every byte has a label attached to it.
 Every byte starts out as unknown (unattributed).
 As we scan the binary we assign labels to different ranges of the file.
-For example, if the user selected the "symbols" data source we scan the symbol table and use the symbol name as the label for each range.
+For example, if the user selected the "sections" data source we scan the section table and use the section name as the label for each range.

 Ideally these labeled ranges will cover the entire file by the time we are done.
 In practice we usually can't achieve perfect 100% coverage.
 To